senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

 No immediate weird behaviour was observed.
-Following this observation, I continue on back to the [Source Code](###4.1 Source Code) in order to attempt to find any bugs within the source code.
+Following this observation, I continue on back to the [Source Code](###4.1 Source Code) in order to attempt to find any bugs there.